NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Kayman Bacoo.md

 abilities_mid:
   - name: ""
   - name: "Rum Weakness"
     desc: " (poison) Alcohol quickly subdues kayman bacoos.
 A kayman bacoo is immune to alcohol addiction but treats every Fortitude saving throw against alcohol as one degree of success worse than they rolled.
-While suffering from the effects of alcohol, a kayman bacoo gains the Slowed condition with a value equal to the alcohol's poison stage.
-If a kayman bacoo's slowed condition equals or exceeds 3, they fall Unconscious for 2d4 hours.
+While suffering from the effects of alcohol, a kayman bacoo gains the [[Conditions/Slowed|Slowed]] condition with a value equal to the alcohol's poison stage.
+If a kayman bacoo's slowed condition equals or exceeds 3, they fall [[undefined]] for 2d4 hours.
 A kayman bacoo is inclined to drink any alcohol they are offered."

   - name: "Toothy Grin"
-    desc: "`pf2:r` (emotion,fear,mental) **Trigger** The kayman bacoo critically succeeds on a saving throw against a foe, or a foe's attack roll critically fails against the kayman bacoo\n**Effect** A crocodile smile confounds and frightens those whose failure piques the kayman bacoo's humor.
+    desc: "`pf2:r` (emotion,fear,mental) **Trigger** The kayman bacoo critically succeeds on a saving throw against a foe, or a foe's attack roll critically fails against the kayman bacoo\n* * *\n\n**Effect** A crocodile smile confounds and frightens those whose failure piques the kayman bacoo's humor.
 The triggering foe must attempt a DC 21 Will check save.
-Afterwards, the triggering foe is temporarily immune for 1 minute.\n**Critical Success** The triggering foe is unaffected.\n**Success** The triggering foe is Frightened 1.\n**Failure** The triggering foe is Frightened 2 and Stupefied 1 for 1d4 rounds.\n**Critical Failure** The triggering foe is frightened 2 and stupefied 1 for 1 minute."
+Afterwards, the triggering foe is temporarily immune for 1 minute.\n* * *\n\n**Critical Success** The triggering foe is unaffected.\n\n**Success** The triggering foe is [[undefined]].\n\n**Failure** The triggering foe is [[undefined]] and [[undefined]] for 1d4 rounds.\n\n**Critical Failure** The triggering foe is frightened 2 and stupefied 1 for 1 minute."

 attacks:
   - name: ""